Homepage

 Caribbean country announces aid to Cuba and promises "unconditional" support amid the crisis

-The U.S. is driving a multimillion-dollar investment in Caribbean ports to reinforce its influence
+The U.S. is driving multimillion-dollar investment in Caribbean ports to strengthen its influence

 Trump claims that drug trafficking by sea has decreased by 98.2%, but the data does not support this

-An American citizen has been arrested for transporting illegal immigrants in Cayo Maratón
+A U.S. citizen has been arrested for transporting illegal immigrants in Cayo Marathon

-Trinidad and Tobago is considering bringing in more Cuban doctors due to the shortage of personnel in its healthcare system
+Trinidad and Tobago is considering bringing in more Cuban doctors due to a shortage of personnel in its healthcare system

 Flair Airlines authorized to operate flights to Cuba amid fuel crisis

-They forecast an extremely hot summer in Cuba
+An extremely hot summer is forecasted in Cuba

 Russian oil tanker provides temporary relief to Cuba amid energy crisis